eed3si9n/eed3si9n.com/original/vim-memo.md

 - `Ctrl-T (h|j|k|l)` moves to the pane in the direction
 - `Ctrl-T Ctrl-T` moves to the next pane
 - `Ctrl-T (1..9)` moves to the window
+- `Ctrl-T }` swaps the current pane
+- `Ctrl-T Ctrl-arrow` moves the current window in the direction

 <code>
 # map vi movement keys as pane movement keys